Our mission is to enable and inspire individuals to reach their greatest potential. Our goal is to empower them to be the author of their own story.

 The most important thing that I learned from life is the tolerance to accept life as is.
 I have been suffering from a chronic health condition for the past few years and it has restrained me in my career advancement.
 At times, I have felt dejected.
 As soon as I started accepting my reality, it helped me to refuel, keep my chin up and do what I do the best (sharing knowledge) that can have tangible/intangible effects on others.
 The power of acceptance is one of the ingredients for a successful start in any endeavor.
 Accepting our situation gives one their baseline and motivation towards achieving something big in their life because everyone is unique and special.

-Linsey Lim, Technology Program Director
+Linsey Lim (she/her), Technology Program

 The significant gender gap in the tech industry is what originally inspired me to learn more about computers and the industry itself.
 Upon taking computer science courses in university, I learned how valuable computer skills are, given the fact that we live in a digital-centric world.
 I wanted to share my knowledge with others in the community and introduce basic computer skills to students at an earlier age.
 I mentored many high school students who were interested in studying computer science and this eventually led me to volunteer for a non-profit as a computer instructor, teaching children facing poverty basic computer skills.
 This organization helped me realize how often we forget that children born into poverty do not have control of education and quality of life becomes uncertain.
 I can’t stress the fact that the impact of generational poverty is real and this is an ongoing issue that will be difficult to solve in our communities.